IanMarteens/Austra/Austra.Parser/ReadMe.md

 set wave = spline::new(0, 2pi, 1024, i => sin(i*pi/512) + 0.8*cos(i*pi/256))
 ```

 The `set` clause defines a session variable, which stores a non-persistent value.
-You can use the `wave' variable defined above to interpolate values and first derivative at any point in the defined range:
+You can use the `wave` variable defined above to interpolate values and first derivative at any point in the defined range:

 ```
 wave[pi / 4]                -- Interpolated value.